In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 In Exercises 13–16, find the indicated binomial probabilities.
 If convenient, use technology or Table 2 in Appendix B.

-Seventy-two percent of U.S. civilian employees have access to medical care benefits.
-You randomly select nine civilian employees.
-Find the probability that the number who have access to medical care benefits is (b) at least six
+Fifty-three percent of U.S. adults support attempting to land an astronaut on Mars.
+You randomly select eight U.S. adults.
+Find the probability that the number who support attempting to land an astronaut on Mars is (b) at least three

 Verified step by step guidance